 Instead of bringing extra clothes, I only bring clothes that I know I’m going to definitely wear on a trip, and that in an emergency I can wear all at once!

-While it sounds bizarre, but being able to do this is a good way to decide which clothes to bring and which to leave at home.
-If it doesn't serve a unique or specific purpose alone, and one that complements your other clothing, then it's redundant and you should just leave it at home.
+While it sounds bizarre, being able to wear all of your clothes at once is a good way to decide which clothes to bring and which to leave at home.
+If it doesn’t serve a unique or specific purpose alone, and one that complements your other clothing, then it’s redundant and you can do without it.